twlkyao/AndroidCloud/README.md

 <del>4.
 Add more implements of Encryption/Decryption.</del><br>

-5. Implement the same function for contacts and message parts.
+<del>5.
+Implement the same function for contacts and message parts.</del><br>

+6. Implement the same function for contacts.

-6. Implement the key splice.
+7. Implement the key splice.

-7. Encrypt the communication data.
+8. Encrypt the communication data.

-8. Encrypt the SMS data.
+9. Encrypt the SMS data.

+10. Integrate the third party cloud APIs.